Home

 Port de Plaisance Marina

-In 1965, the then city in the province of Quebec and its namesake in France became twin cities.
+In 1965, what was then a city in the province of Quebec and its namesake in France became twin cities.

-They solemnly pledged to maintain permanent bonds, promote exchanges between their residents so that they may develop a mutual understanding of worldwide brotherhood and combine their efforts to help establish peace and prosperity throughout the world.
+They solemnly pledged to maintain permanent bonds and to promote exchanges between their residents so that they may develop a mutual understanding of worldwide brotherhood and combine their efforts to help establish peace and prosperity.

-In 1967, Pierrefonds, Québec and Richmond British Columbia proclaimed the twinning of the two cities, also pledging to promote cultural, touristic, social and economic exchanges between their residents.
+In 1967, Pierrefonds in Québec and Richmond in British Columbia proclaimed the twinning of the two cities, also pledging to promote cultural, touristic, social and economic exchanges between their residents.

 More to come soon.